 Mexican higher education outcomes mean that the manufacturing industry has better-qualified managers and executives than many other leading manufacturing nations.
 Therefore, we can expect manufacturing quality to continue in the Mexican market going forward.

 Mexican manufacturing companies also spend millions educating and training unskilled workers to help them progress in their careers.
 Many manufacturing employers pull together resources, offering employee technical training customized to specific industry requirements and needs.
+If you want to learn more about Mexico's skilled workforce read this post.

 Across the globe, the decline in manufacturing demographics is hurting companies, with a skills gap widening each year.
 Many countries and manufacturers face a serious problem with an aging workforce and unskilled labor markets, with fewer young people looking for training and education in manufacturing positions.